-The Council has set a balanced budget for 2018/19 and 2019/20.
+The Council has set a balanced budget for 2019/2020 and 2020/21.
 The budget includes contingencies for managing risk and a planned use of reserves to mainly fund the regeneration plans of the Council.
+However, the Covid 19 pandemic does mean the Council will re-visit all of its financial plans in October 2020.

 The Annual Governance Report and Annual Audit Letter are published on our website (www.runnymede.gov.uk)